jonathan-armstrong-303/greenplum_quandl_pyodbc_madlib_ingest/README.md

 ## Installation [pyodbc and Progress ODBC driver]

-Before proceeding, ensure that instructions are issued on the appropriate server (i.e., host or guest [i.e., Greenplum master node]).
+Before proceeding, ensure that instructions are issued on the appropriate server (i.e., host (i.e., local machine) or guest [i.e., Greenplum master node]).
+This is explicitly noted in **BOLDED ALL CAPS** throughout the installation instruction.

 **RUN ON HOST (i.e. local server)**